Humanities and Cognitive Sciences High School Summer Institute

 What is HumCog?
 HumCog is a week-long summer day camp that provides a critical thinking forum for gifted and motivated high school students to explore the big questions at the intersection of the humanities and cognitive sciences!
 By the end of the week, students will have learned central aspects of how the humanities and cognitive sciences can work together to help us understand how we imagine, artistically create, and materially transform the world in which we live.
 HumCog is committed to fostering an exchange of ideas amongst a diverse group of unique and talented students.

 Where is HumCog?
 HumCog is at The Ohio State University Main Campus in Columbus, Ohio.
-Our program ‘home base’ will be at the Psychology Building, however the program will utilize various locations across campus to provide students with a better understanding of the college experience.
+Our program ‘home base’ will be at the Psychology Building, however, the program will utilize various locations across campus to provide students with a better understanding of the college experience.

 Who views application materials?
 Application materials will be accessible only to HumCog program staff, and unless required by law, will not be shared with applicants, their families, or any other third party once submitted.